 - what the rubbish is and the amount of it

-When waste is deposited on council owned land, we aim to remove as soon as possible and will prioritise the removal based on location, risk, ease of removal, and available resources.
-Sometimes the removal will be delayed, this could be due to hazardous materials within the waste or the need to use a specialist contractor due to scale of the deposit.
+When waste is left on council-owned land, we aim to remove as soon as possible and will prioritise the removal based on location, risk, ease of removal, and available resources.
+Sometimes the removal will be delayed.
+This could be due to hazardous materials within the waste or the need to use a specialist contractor due to scale of the deposit.
 Please be patient while we investigate and arrange to dispose of fly-tipped waste safely.

 We are not able to collect rubbish that has been dumped on private land, such as a farm field, although we will still investigate.

 In this short video, we explain how to report fly-tipping online and what we do when we get your report.

 Everyone has a legal responsibility to dispose of waste properly.
 Fly-tipping looks unsightly, can present a hazard to the public, can pollute the land and watercourses, and costs tax-payers significant amounts of money to clear it away.

 All waste must be dealt with by a registered carrier or by using a disposal site that is registered with the Environment Agency.
 If you do not, you could be prosecuted under the Environmental Protection Act 1990.
 View a list of landfill sites and other waste facilities where you can take your commercial waste.
 You can contact the Environment Agency on 08708 506 506